auerlab/vcf-split/README.md

 [Debian packages](https://www.debian.org/distrib/packages),
 [FreeBSD ports](https://www.freebsd.org/ports/),
 [MacPorts](https://www.macports.org/), [pkgsrc](https://pkgsrc.org/), etc.

-End users should install using a package manager.
+End users should install using a package manager, to ensure that dependencies are properly managed.
 Note that pkgsrc can be used by anyone, on virtually any POSIX operating system, with or without administrator privileges..

 I maintain a FreeBSD port and a pkgsrc package, which is sufficient to install cleanly on virtually any POSIX platform.
 If you would like to see a